jacksleight/statamic-memberbox/README.md

 # 🚨  Changes Warning (8th November) 🚨
 **After a bit of a rethink I am making some fairly significant changes to this addon.
-I have tempoarily removed it from the Statamic Marketplace as I don't want anyone to have to deal with a bunch of BC breaks if they install it before new version is ready.
-The new version should be out this week.**
+I have tempoarily removed it from the Statamic Marketplace as I don't want anyone to have to deal with a bunch of BC breaks if they install it before the new version is ready.
+That should be out this week.**

 ---